 - For what reason(s) did you decide on this particular study abroad program?
-Describe the intentionality behind your choice to select this program specifically.
+Describe the intentionallity behind your choice to select this program specifically.
 What does it offer you?

 - What will you be studying during this period abroad, and how does your study abroad program relate to your chosen degree program?

 - How will your study abroad program help you achieve future educational and career goals?
 Describe the connection between your participation in this program and the long-term impact that you expect this international experience to have on your life.

 - Are there any personal or unique life circumstances that influenced your decision to study abroad?

 If you are an international student on an F-1 visa and seeking funds to support studies at Texas Tech rather than abroad, you should address these questions by explaining why you have chosen to study at TTU.